valbochkarev/BallsInBox/README.md

 # BallsInBox

-This is task to visualize collision of balls in a box
+This is task to visualize collision of balls in a box with OpenGL